progrock-libraries/kickstart/documentation/tutorial/main.md

 ## **4. Command line arguments.**

+*Problem*: as of C++20 standard C++ only provides access to command line arguments via the arguments of `main`, which with current Windows implementations of C++ are encoded with some single-byte-per-character national variant of Windows ANSI Western, which means that they cannot accurately convey arbitrary text such as filenames.

+Kicstart *assumes* that any Unix-based system such as Linux or Mac OS, is using UTF-8.

+Under that assumption Kickstart provides UTF-8 encoded command line arguments access in both Unix-based systems and Windows.

 ### **4.1.
 Access the command line arguments.**
 The main Kickstart way to access command line arguments is via the **`process::the_commandline()`** function, which returns a reference to a static object: